 Tywi Valley Path so far:

 Ancillary features such as additional signage, rest areas, and interpretation boards are still under review and will be delivered as part of the wider scheme as it progresses.
-Further sections of the path will be completed over the summer months, and where appropriate, these sections will be made available for public use.

 The Tywi Valley Path will attract visitors from all over the UK and beyond with the potential to generate around £4.4million a year for the local economy, creating jobs in local businesses through enhanced visitor attraction and spend.